 The Doha Player’s Gala Dinner returned to the Four Seasons for 2017.
 It was a fun, loose gathering of sponsors, diplomats, players and distinguished guests.
+Attendance was lighter than in years past, mostly due to the fact that many of those who played Fed Cup over the weekend had just arrived or were still waiting it out in customs.

 That didn’t keep our talented group of mentalists from messing with the likes of Angelique Kerber, Dominika Cibulkova and Sascha Bajin – long-time hitting partner for Serena Williams.